heroku/heroku-buildpack-go/README.md

 following way:

 - `// +heroku goVersion <version>`: the major version of go you would like Heroku to use when compiling your code.
-If not specified this currently defaults to `go1.11`.
+If not specified this defaults to the buildpack's [DefaultVersion].
 Specifying a version < go1.11 will cause a build error because modules are not supported by older versions of go.

   Example: `// +heroku goVersion go1.11`